calebporzio/gitdown/README.md

 I personally think this is not a bug, but a feature, because the markdown is actually getting parsed by GitHub itself, and not a third-party library.

 However, each time you call `GitDown::parse()` you are hitting a live endpoint.
-Because of this, it is STRONGLY recommended that you store the parsed output or cache it.
+Because of this, it is STRONGLY recommended that you store the parsed output or use it's caching features.

 ## Installation